ChainSafe/game-docs-v2/docs/v2/6_erc20-interactions.md

 ### Name {#name}

-Returns the name of the token.
-E.g. "USD Coin"
+Returns the name of the token, e.g. "USD Coin"

 ```csharp
 using Web3Unity.Scripts.Library.ETHEREUEM.EIP;